Ankit-Sharma-ggn/CKA/networking/ingress.md

 ## Ingress

+Make your HTTP (or HTTPS) network service available using a protocol-aware configuration mechanism, that understands web concepts like URIs, hostnames, paths, and more.
+The Ingress concept lets you map traffic to different backends based on rules you define via the Kubernetes API.

 - help developers to create single externally accessible url for user to route traffic to different services based on requested urls path.

 - works as layer 7 loadbalancer.